mattermost/mattermost-developer-documentation/site/content/blog/2019-11-04-unit-testing-mmctl-commands.md

 The rule of thumb here is to use `assert` when you can still get valuable information from the following assertions of your test, and use `require` if, after an error, the following checks won't make sense.
 For example, if we get an error opening a file, it doesn't make sense to check the file contents.

-This is how the command execution and its assertions look like:
+This is what the command execution and its assertions look like:

 ```go
 err := searchUserCmdF(s.client, &cobra.Command{}, []string{emailArg})